 Ninja Cow Farm

 It was a perfect fall day just before Thanksgiving when we took our tour of Ninja Cow Farm.
-I brought three of my girls and my husband with me (my oldest was at college and my 13 yo was on a school trip).
+I brought three of my kids with me.
 As I drove up the long driveway off Old Stage Road, winding through the beautiful property, the girls oohed and aahed with every turn, asking “Is that the farm?” at each house we passed.
 After a minute or two we finally ended up at the end of the road, Ninja Cow Farm.
 Several cows were at the fence to greet us when we got out of our car.

 Not only does Ninja Cow Farm have a unique name, they have a very unique and innovative farming operation.
 So innovative, Dan and his family won the 2015 Conservation Farm Family of the Year award in Wake County.